Beyond Procedure: Substantive Fairness in Conformal Prediction: Results

 \subsection{RQ1: Validation of LLM-in-the-loop Evaluation}

-First, we validate that our LLM-in-the-loop evaluator reproduces a key qualitative pattern of substantive fairness reported in prior human-in-the-loop experiments.
+First, we validate that our LLM-in-the-loop evaluator reproduces a key \emph{qualitative pattern} of substantive fairness reported in prior human-in-the-loop experiments.
 Due to the cost of human evaluation, \citet{cresswell2025conformal} only evaluated two CP methods, Marginal and Mondrian, on three datasets, FACET, BiosBias, and RAVDESS.
 They found that Mondrian CP induced greater disparate impact on downstream prediction accuracy compared to Marginal.

 In \Cref{tab:human-llm-compare} we compare \textbf{maxROR} measurements between the human experiment data collected by \citet{cresswell2025conformal}, and with our LLM evaluator.
 LLM-in-the-loop consistently reproduces the qualitative \textbf{maxROR} ordering for Marginal and Mondrian CP, with Mondrian showing greater unfairness across all three datasets.
-This consistency supports the use of our LLM-in-the-loop evaluator as a scalable proxy for diagnosing substantive fairness trends and rankings across CP methods.
+This consistency supports the use of our LLM-in-the-loop evaluator as a scalable proxy for diagnosing \emph{substantive fairness trends and rankings across CP methods}.
+Our intention is not to replace formal human-subject studies, but to provide a low-cost first-pass evaluator for identifying comparative patterns in how CP design choices affect substantive fairness, thereby helping guide where more targeted human evaluations should be invested.
 See \Cref{app: compare-human-LLM} for further calibration details of the LLM-in-the-loop evaluator.